-On .........
-I wrote to inform you that on the advice of the headteacher I had withdrawn permission for you to come onto the premises of .......
-School.
-To enable me to determine whether to confirm
+On I wrote to inform you that on the advice of the headteacher I had withdrawn permission for you to come onto the premises of School.
+To enable me to determine whether to confirm this decision for a longer period, I gave you the opportunity to give your written comments on the incident concerned by I have not received a written response from you/I have received a letter from you dated, the contents of which I have carefully considered.

 In the circumstances, and after further consideration of the headteacher's report, I have determined that the decision to withdraw permission for you to come onto school premises should be confirmed.
 I am therefore instructing that, until further notice, you are not to come onto the premises of the school without the prior knowledge and approval of the headteacher.
 If you do not comply with this instruction I shall arrange for you to be removed from the premises of the school.
 If you cause a nuisance or disturbance on the premises, you may be prosecuted under Section 547 of the Education Act 1996; if convicted under this section, you are liable to a fine of up to £500.
-Even committed to the education of your children, who must continue to attend school as normal.
-This decision will be reviewed again .....(insert review date which should be within a reasonable period and no longer than six months).
+Even though we have taken this decision, the headteacher and staff at School remain committed to the education of your children, who must continue to attend school as normal.
+This decision will be reviewed again(insert review date which should be within a reasonable period and no longer than six months).
 When deciding whether it will be necessary to extend the withdrawal of permission to come onto the school premises, consideration will be given to the extent of your compliance with the decision, any appropriate expressions of regret and assurance of future good conduct received from you; and any evidence of your co-operation with the school in other respects.
-Finally, I would advise you that I have asked the headteacher to ensure that your complaint that..... is considered under the appropriate stage of the school's parental complaints procedure.
+Finally, I would advise you that I have asked the headteacher to ensure that your complaint that...... is considered under the appropriate stage of the school's parental complaints procedure.
 The school will contact you about this in due course.